 While the most common cause of heel pain in Singapore is repetitive musculoskeletal injury, there exist uncommon serious conditions which can mimic the pain.
-It is advisable to see a Doctor or Podiatrist for an accurate diagnosis.
+It is advisable to see a podiatrist for an accurate diagnosis.

 Two terms are commonly used to describe heel pain – plantar fasciitis and heel spur syndrome.
 For the most part, they are two different names for the same condition, but there are some differences that can impact the treatment plan.

 This describes a recent-onset bout of inflammation at the plantar fascia, which is a thick connective tissue band stretching across the bottom of the foot.
 The plantar fascia spreads out under the ball of the foot on one end and inserts under the heel bone on the other end.

 Recent-onset heel pain describes pain or discomfort lasting fewer than 6-8 weeks.
 It is easier to cure because the treatment goal focuses on resolving the inflammatory process.

 In Singapore, many people don’t actually have “plantar fasciitis” by the time they get around to visiting a foot specialist for consultation.
 The plantar fascia injury has already become chronic, and the initial inflammatory phase is already over.
 Many treatments which focus on treating acute inflammation are ineffective for chronic heel pain.

 As mentioned previously, many instances of “plantar fasciitis” do not actually involve an inflammatory process.
 Instead, the plantar fascia is weakening due to chronic collagen degeneration and tissue death.
 On foot X-rays, those with chronic heel pain may have a calcaneal spur (heel spur).
 Hence, the name “heel spur syndrome”.

 However, calcaneal spurs do not cause heel pain – people without heel pain may also have spurs on X-rays.
 The “bone spur” is simply the reactive calcification of a plantar fascia undergoing chronic stress.
 The pathology and pain still stem from the plantar fascia.

 The existence of the heel spur clues the clinician into the fact that the “plantar fasciitis” has been going on for a long time.
 It is not necessary to surgically remove the heel spur to cure the chronic heel pain.
 Non-surgical treatment can also be an effective solution.